 Q = amount of heat supplied (J, Btu)

-C= heat capacity of the system or object (J/K, Btu/ oF)
+C = heat capacity of system or object (J/K, Btu/ oF)

 The SI unit for heat capacity is J/K (joule per kelvin).
 In the English system, the units are British thermal units per pound per degree Fahrenheit (Btu/oF).
 In some contexts kJ or cal and kcal are used instead of J.

-Never use tabulated values of heat capacity without checking the unites of the actual values!
+Never use tabulated values of heat capacity without checking the unit of actual values!